React Native Limitations that Facebook doesn’t want you to know

 Every framework has some limitations, so does React Native.
-Understanding these limitations is extremely important before you start developing your apps.
+Understanding these limitations is extremely important before you start developing your mobile apps.
 In this article, we are listing some of the most common limitations in React Native.
 We hope to help you avoid some really big pains in your react native development.
 If you want to know which cross-platform framework will be best for your use-case, we have written some detailed cross-platform framework comparisons such as React Native vs Ionic or React Native vs Swift.
 It can even help you decide whether react native as an application platform is right for you or not.

 This article is divided into two parts:

 - First part talks about some of the limitations that are commonly known

 PART 1 – Commonly known React Native Limitations

 Note: We are not in any capacity implying that React Native is bad.
 In fact, React Native has been one of the biggest cross-platform framework with a splendid ecosystem of tools, libraries best databases.

 Cross-platform, but often requires native developers